Russ Smith (basketball)

-Russ Antoin Smith (born April 19, 1991) is an American professional basketball player for Pallacanestro Nardò of Serie A2, the second division in Italy.
+Russ Antoin Smith (born April 19, 1991) is an American professional basketball player for Pallacanestro Nardò of Serie A2 in Italy.
 He played college basketball for the Louisville Cardinals, playing a starring role as a junior in helping them win the 2013 NCAA championship, while earning third-team All-American by the NABC and the Sporting News.
 As a senior at Louisville, he was named a consensus first-team All-American.
 As of 5 March 2023, his 65-point performance remains the NBA G League single game scoring record.

 High school career

 Smith was born in New York City at NY Presbyterian Hospital to Paulette A. O'Neal and Russell Smith.
 He went to Archbishop Molloy High School in Queens, N.Y. and played basketball for head coach Jack Curran.
 He led the New York City Catholic league (CHSAA) in scoring as a junior averaging 24.5 points a game and as a senior averaging 29.6 points, he also had a 7.3 rebound and 3.2 assist average his final season for the Molloy Stanners.
 His career high in points was 47, which he reached twice as a senior against St. Francis Prep and Christ the King.
 Smith was named to the 2009 New York State Sportswriters Association all-state team, made the first-team all-CHSAA "AA", and New York Daily News All-Queens first team as a senior.
 He played in the 2009 Jordan Brand Classic Regional Game at Madision Square Garden on April 18.
 Where he scored 27 points and earned co-MVP honors as his City team beat the Suburban team 129–120.
 Russ played prep school basketball at South Kent School in 2010 averaging 19.7 points and 3.9 assists a game as South Kent went 20–12 on the season.